Updated:

 in USA and all over the world.
 On this website you will read about and

-see photos of some of the very early gas engines that were developed
+see photos of some of the very early gas engines that were in some cases

-before the first gas powered automobile was invented.
-Marine
+before the first gas powered automobiles.
+Gas powered Marine

 engines were being used all over the world in every size boat you could